mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 32 - Singletons/readme.md

 This is a design pattern.
 We should avoid it by policy.

-We can add linter rules for patterns like *'getInstance()'* so new developers cannot infect code with this anti-pattern.
+We can add linter rules for patterns like *'getInstance()'* so new developers can't infect code with this anti-pattern.

 # Tags 🏷️